vertxxyz/NDocumentation/README.md

 If a Documentation Page was defined in a core package, a package with a reliance on it can add additions to that Page's content.
 This enables a minimal amount of coherent pages whilst maintaining a high amount of documentation.

 ## Documentation
-The provided nDocumentationExample package is self documenting it contains a window present in Window>Example Window.
+The provided nDocumentationExample package is self documenting, and contains a window present in Window>Example Window.

 ## Installation
 Ensure your project is on .NET 4.x by navigating to Edit>Project Settings>Player>Configuration>Scripting Runtime Version and switching to .NET 4.x Equivalent.